 There are many ways to receive inspiration; one of which is through the the people who have gone where you wish to go or have done what you want to do.

 Many things about the conference left me largely inspired.
 But the one that stood out for me was the personal story of Labi Francis, “a blogger, front-end developer, SEO expert, social media strategist and tech enthusiast.”

 I sat in his class as he shared the story of how he grew from being a new comer with WordPress to the enviable position where he is right now.
 His humility was so apparent as he told his story of how WordPress has transformed his life.

 And who says WordPress is incapable of changing your own life as well?

 4. Very affordable fee

 For a pre-registration fee of N3,500.00 (about 10 US dollars) per person, I found the conference to be very affordable and easily within the range of anyone who has any interest in WordPress.

-To think that for that amount, you got to listen to multiple speakers, use one of the choicest high profile event centres in town, get one WordPress branded T- shirt for free, have a sumptuous lunch at a magnificent lagoon-front restaurant is nothing short of amazing.
+To think that for that amount, you got to listen to multiple speakers, used one of the choicest high profile event centres in town, got one WordPress branded T- shirt for free, had a sumptuous lunch at a magnificent lagoon-front restaurant is nothing short of amazing.